-As I am used to read in long bouts, I didn’t need to apply the two minute rule.
+I didn’t need to apply the two-minute rule, as I tend to read for hours.
 The challenge for me was to double my current reading time (which felt stretched already, with work, a toddler, and other commitments).

 Make it satisfying

 The question to answer here was: what is it about reading that is satisfying to you?

 I thought I had this one figured out – getting knowledge, discovering novel ideas, discovering things about myself and the world, or solving questions or problems I am dealing with – they are incredibly satisfying.
 Not to mention immersing myself in a fictional story and living a different life for a while (actually reading is more fulfilling than travelling for me, especially since I have a toddler 🙂 less hustle).

 I discovered ways to make reading more satisfying or to help others find pleasure in reading: